bokkypoobah/FxxxLandRush/README.md

 ### Purchasing Contract And Token Contract

+See [Purchasing](Purchasing.md) for instructions to purchase parcels of land from the FxxxLandRush contract.

 FxxxLand purchasing contract and token contract for each zone:

 Token Symbol / Name                | Purchasing Contract / Token Contract Address                                            | Purchase From         | Purchase To